Attention

 Over the course of this tutorial, you have:

-Installed IronPLC and the VS Code extension.
+Installed IronPLC and the development environment extension.

-Configured the application with a task, resource, and configuration.
+Configured the application with a task schedule.

 Organized the code across multiple files.